sigasi/sigasi_insights/content/manual/vunit.md

 contents in the `run.py` script.
 In that case, VUnit will be aware of the library and the warnings won't show, but compile times will be longer - which is exactly what *common* libraries are meant to avoid.

+# Using an external compiler in a VUnit project

+If you want to configure an **external compiler** in a VUnit project (e.g. for additional syntax checking), you need to ensure that the compiler has the VUnit library.
+Otherwise, the compiler will flag all VUnit constructs in your HDL code as errors.

+How to compile and enable the VUnit library for an external compiler is explained in the [libraries section]({{< ref "libraries.md#external-compiler-in-a-vunit-project" >}}) of this manual.